 “Oh, splendid.
 So a new axis of evil.”

 “We have pejoratives for you and your allies as well,” answered Timoshenko.

 “Are you sure you want to do this, Timmy?” asked the POTUS.
 “Once you go public with it, there is no turning back.
 An alliance between you two will make it impossible to unwind this situation.”

 “No one wants a-war,” answered Hu Li.
-“But hope-fu-ree our combine a-strength will read you to the understanding that you cannot push us around.
+“But hope-fu-ree our combined dick will read you to the understanding that you cannot push us around.
 You will not be able to knock us off one at a time.”

 The POTUS turned back to the painting depicting the wild-eyed Saturn chewing the arm off a headless child.
 “If we can’t resolve this, think of all the things that will be lost.
 Think of all the pieces of art and architecture, the great cities, it will be such an historic tragedy.”

-“At least we have this bunker,” the POTUS replied, “so that the governments can emerge one day to rebuild it all.”
+“Well, at least we have this bunker,” the POTUS replied, “so that the governments will be spared to emerge one day to rebuild.”

 “Gentlemen, things appear to be in a deadlock,” said the president of Russia.
 “Let’s at least agree to meet again and keep the lines of communication open.
 There are still hundreds of flights arri-wing daily, deli-wering VIPs and supplies and artworks.”